Kunrei-shiki: Legal status

 The system was originally promulgated as Japanese Cabinet Order No. 3 as of 21 September 1937.
 Since it had been overturned by the SCAP during the occupation of Japan, the Japanese government repealed it and decreed again, as Japanese Cabinet Order No.1 as of 29 December 1954.
-It mandated the use of Kunrei-shiki in "the written expression of Japanese generally".
+It mandated the use of hepburn in "the written expression of Japanese generally".
 Specific alternative spellings could be used in international relations and to follow established precedent.
-See Permitted Exceptions for details.
+See for details.

-Kunrei-shiki has been recognised, along with Nihon-shiki, in ISO 3602:1989.
-Documentation—Romanisation of Japanese (kana script) by the ISO.
-It was also recommended by the ANSI after it withdrew its own standard, ANSI Z39.11-1972 American National Standard System for the Romanization of Japanese (Modified Hepburn), in 1994.
+hepburn has been recognised, along with hepburn, in "ISO 3602:1989.
+Documentation—Romanisation of Japanese (kana script)" by the ISO.
+It was also recommended by the ANSI after it withdrew its own standard, "ANSI Z39.11-1972 American National Standard System for the Romanization of Japanese (Modified Hepburn)", in 1994.

 In January 2024, the Cultural Affairs Agency proposed revising the 1954 Cabinet Order to make Hepburn the standard romanization system of Japan.
 A draft of changes was published in June 2025.

+On December 16, 2025, the Japanese government decided to issue a cabinet notification on December 22 revising national rules on romanization for the first time in about 70 years, making the Hepburn system the standard instead of Kunrei-shiki.